IBMAppModernization/app-modernization-plants-by-websphere-jee6/README.md

 # IBM Client Developer Advocacy App Modernization Series

-##  Plants by WebSphere legacy Java EE 6  app for multiple labs in the App Modernization Series
+##  Plants by WebSphere Java EE 6  app for multiple labs in the App Modernization Series

 This is a modified version of the code for the [Plants by WebSphere sample](https://www.ibm.com/support/knowledgecenter/en/SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/covr_samples.htmlgithub
   ) that comes with WebSphere Application Server V8.5.5 for use in IBM Cloud Private developer training.
 The code has been modified per the recommendations of the [IBM Cloud Transformation Advisor](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.1/featured_applications/transformation_advisor.html).

-This version of Plants By WebSphere is small  Java EE 6 app that uses a rational database.
+This version of Plants By WebSphere is a small Java EE 6 app that uses a relational database to run a fictional eCommerce website called Plants By WebSphere.

 ## Required runtimes